AnWeber/httpyac/examples/README.md

 ```

-> Since all variables are placed on the global scope of the script, they may overwrite other variables.
-Please use unique variable names

-> you can also require your own scripts and reuse code

 Scripts with no request in the same region are always executed (Global Scripts).
 Global Scripts initialized with `{{+` are executed for every region.